 The Company is part of a tendered bid process for the testing of plasma within an aluminum cast house of a leading global aluminum company.
 This is unrelated to the project announcement made in conjunction with Constellium.
 During the quarter, the Company was advanced past the preliminary tender phase to the full tender proposal phase.

-The Company's full proposal is now due in August, with the final client decision expected in the near- to mid-term.
+The Company submitted its full proposal in August 2024, with the final client decision expected in the near- to mid-term.